 Lonely Planet Travel Guidebook: Jordan

 Lonely Planet has always been my trusted go-to guide for every country I have set out to explore.
 It fits the young, budget, solo traveller and the writers I have found are the most adventurous.
-Even if you are not a young, budget traveler, Lonely Planet has extensive background information, tips and guides on each country which is a good starting point to plan out your adventures.
+Even if you are not a young, budget traveler, I always found Lonely Planet best for the adventurer.
+It has extensive background information, tips and guides on each country which is a good starting point to plan out your adventures.

 Jordan is an Incredibly Safe Country to Travel to